-In general terms, Vets advise that dogs that are less than 10 pounds should be given some clothing as their size means low levels of body fat which isn’t enough to produce adequate heat to keep them warm.
+In general terms, Vets advise that dogs under 10 pounds should be given some clothing as their size means low levels of body fat which isn’t enough to produce adequate heat to keep them warm.

 Short-haired breeds such as Chihuahuas and French bulldogs are also likely to be in the same position.
 Short-legged breeds are also more prone to the effects of falling temperatures.
-Dogs such as the Dachshund will react more harshly to the cold because their bellies are closer to the ground and will come into repeated contact with snow and ice.
+Dogs like the Dachshund will react more harshly to the cold because their bellies are closer to the ground and will encounter snow and ice repeatedly.